Aaron Ramsey next club: Juventus confirm interest in Arsenal star Ramsey | Goal.com

 Arsenal are currently fifth in the Premier League, two points behind Chelsea in fourth having played a game more, with a fight now on their hands to secure a place in next season's Champions League.

-Next up for Emery's men is a third-round FA Cup tie at Bournemouth on Saturday, before a short trip across London to face West Ham in the league a week later.
+Next up for Emery's men is a third-round FA Cup tie at Blackpool on Saturday, before a short trip across London to face West Ham in the league a week later.

 Ramsey is in line to feature once again this weekend, where he will be looking to add to his tally of three goals and six assists across all competitions this term.